-consistent goals necessary to achieve Boulder's vision of a great community and the actions required to achieve identified goals.
+The City of Boulder's Sustainability, Equity & Resilience Framework provides a vision for an inspired future and aligns efforts across the city by establishing a common language for goals and priorities.
+This framework guides budgeting and planning processes by providing consistent goals necessary to achieve Boulder's vision of a great community and the actions required to achieve identified goals.

-The 2022 Master Plan polices, goals and initiatives have been developed to align with the following seven elements of the Sustainability and Resilience Framework:
+The 2022 Master Plan polices, goals and initiatives have been developed to align with the following seven elements of the framework:

-- " Safe: A welcoming and inclusive community that fosters personal and community safety and ensures that all residents are secure and cared for during emergencies and natural disasters. - " Healthy and Socially Thriving: All Boulder residents enjoy high levels of physical and mental well-being and abundant recreational, cultural, and educational opportunities in an environment where human rights are respected. - " Livable: High-performing, safe, well-maintained attractive buildings and infrastructure that accommodate a diverse set of community needs for working, playing, and living. - " Accessible and Connected: A safe, accessible, and sustainable multi-modal transportation system that connects people with each other and where they want to go.
-Innovation, inclusivity, and open access to information fosters connectivity and promotes community engagement. - " Environmentally Sustainable: A sustainable, thriving, and equitable community that benefits from and supports clean energy; preserves and responsibly uses the earth's resources; and cares for ecosystems. - " Responsibly Governed: A local government that provides an excellent customer experience, responsibly manages the city's assets, and makes data-driven decisions informed by community engagement. - " Economically Vital: All residents and businesses can access and benefit from a healthy and sustainable economy that is innovative, diverse, and collaborative.
+- " Safe: A welcoming and inclusive community that fosters personal and community safety and ensures that all residents are secure and cared for during emergencies and natural disasters. - " Healthy and Socially Thriving: All Boulder residents enjoy high levels of physical and mental well-being and abundant recreational, cultural, and educational opportunities in an environment where human rights are respected. - " Livable: High-performing, safe, well-maintained attractive buildings and infrastructure that accommodate a diverse set of community needs for working, playing and living. - " Accessible and Connected: A safe, accessible and sustainable multi-modal transportation system that connects people with each other and where they want to go.
+Innovation, inclusivity and open access to information fosters connectivity and promotes community engagement. - " Environmentally Sustainable: A sustainable, thriving, and equitable community that benefits from and supports clean energy; preserves and responsibly uses the earth's resources; and cares for ecosystems. - " Responsibly Governed: A local government that provides an excellent customer experience, responsibly manages the city's assets, and makes data-driven decisions informed by community engagement.

+" Economically Vital: All residents and businesses can access and benefit from a healthy and sustainable economy that is innovative, diverse and collaborative.